Fire at Wisconsin anti-abortion office investigated as arson - NewsBreak

 “This is the local manifestation of the anger and the lack of tolerance from the pro-abortion people toward those of us who are pro-life,” Appling said.

-Wisconsin politicians, including Democratic Madison Mayor Satya Rhodes-Conway, swiftly criticized the vandalism Sunday.Only 1 Florida beach makes list of best in the U.S.
+Wisconsin politicians, including Democratic Madison Mayor Satya Rhodes-Conway, swiftly criticized the vandalism Sunday.Abortion activists rally at Texas Capitol Saturday

 “This attack is abhorrent and should be condemned by all,” Republican U.S. Sen. Ron Johnson said.